 Residents who experience a qualifying life event, such as a marriage, divorce, the birth of a child, a move or lost health insurance, may be eligible to buy or change coverage outside the open enrollment period.
 Or you may qualify for a special enrollment period for other reasons, including if you’ve experienced domestic violence or believe there’s been an error in the enrollment process.

 Most people already enrolled in ACA marketplace plans have seen their premiums go down because the 2021 American Rescue Plan Act (ARPA) increased tax credits for insurance premiums and expanded the number of households that qualify for them.
-Every household that pays more than 8.5 percent of their household income now qualifies for federal tax credits to help them afford health insurance.
-These enhanced subsidies are now available through 2025.
+Every household that pays more than 8.5 percent of its income qualifies for federal tax credits to help afford coverage.
+These enhanced subsidies are available through 2025.

 Most Americans with a marketplace plan can save an average of about $800 per year, according to the federal government.

 After you submit an application for coverage, you’ll receive an email invitation to select a plan online, by phone or in person.
 If you select a plan by the 15th of a month, your coverage will go into effect on the 1st of the following month.
 If you select a plan later in the month, your coverage will be delayed another month.

 Coverage and cost depend on where you live, the type of plan you choose, your estimated household income, and the age and disability status of you and your family.

 If you qualify for Washington Apple Health, you’ll be able to get free or low-cost coverage and may not need to worry about premiums or copays, depending on your level of income.